17 Creative Ways to Organize Your Thoughts

 Physical Ways to Organize Your Thoughts

-Sometimes you have to “get out of your head” so you can find the answers which you seek.
-This may involve you raising your heart rate, spending time with other people, or challenging yourself to interpret your thoughts in a physical manner.
+Sometimes you have to “get out of your head” so you can find the answers to which you seek.

-The next time you need to get your thoughts in order, try putting your body in motion!
+The next time you need to get your thoughts in order, put your body in motion!

 When’s the last time you spent some quality time outdoors?
-This is a great opportunity to explore the world around you, be it five minutes away, or fifty minutes away.
+This is a great opportunity to explore the world around you.

 A little bit of research online will give you some great ideas on places to visit.